 Managing Collaboration Links

-If everything went as planned, the dialog will be closed and you will see the new link created on the Collaboration Links table.
-If, on the other hand, you see the CRRWC01015 Unable to save/delete Link in database message, please contact your administrator in order to check the communication with the CLM Application, or any other issue before continuing.
-At this point, the safest is to click on the Cancel button and wait for a resolution.
+If everything went as planned, or all failed results are discarded, the dialog will be closed and you will see the new link created on the Collaboration Links table.
+If, on the other hand, you see the CRRWC01015 Unable to save/delete Link in database message, please contact your administrator in order to check the communication with the OSLC Remote Application, or any other issue before continuing.

 There is no way to update a Collaboration Link, if you chose the wrong artifact, you will have to remove the Collaboration Link and then create it again correctly.
 To remove a Collaboration Link: